dynamoose/dynamoose/BREAKING_CHANGES.md

 - `Scan.null` & `Query.null` have been removed.
 In most cases this can be replaced with `.not().exists()`.
 - DynamoDB set types are now returned as JavaScript Set's instead of Array's
 - Trying to save a Document with a property set to `null` will now throw an error.
 If you would like to remove the property set it to `dynamoose.undefined` to set it to undefined without taking into account the `default` setting, or `undefined` to set it to undefined while taking into account the `default` setting.
+- Expires TTL value is set to be a default value.
+In Dynamoose v1 there were cases where expires TTL wouldn't be set, in Dynamoose v2, the behavior of if the Expires TTL is set behaves the same as any default value